walkenho/Scrapbooks/Data-Science/machine-learning/introduction.md

 ### Instance-based vs Model-based Learning
 In instance-based learning, the model learns all training examples by heart and then compares a new example against the training data using a chosen similarity measure.
 Opposed to this is the model-based learning, where you learn a model, then apply this model to the new data.

+## The Unreasonable Effectiveness of Data
+In their paper [**Learning Curves for Confusion Set Disambiguation**](http://homl.info/6) Microsoft researchers M. Banko and E. Brill showed that very different ML algorithms (including very simple ones) performed similarly on a data set of natural language disambiguation once they were given enough data.
+The idea that data matters more than than fancy algorithms for complex tasks was further supported in the paper [**The Unreasonable Effectiveness of Data**](http://homl.info/7) by P. Norvig et al. However, it needs to stay clear, that this holds true for large data sets, not necessarily for small to medium size data sets.